Breakfast With Narcissus

 HAM: You can’t be serious.

-Ham does, and when he realizes his oversight he cringes so hard that Coriander—the body he now shares with two headmates—cringes with him.
+Ham does and when he realizes his oversight he cringes so hard that Coriander—a body he now shares with two headmates—cringes also.
+Their six foot frame gets inches shorter.

 DUTCH: Have you picked a fragment to discuss tonight?